pmorgan3/MongoBackup/README.md

 ## Deployment

-This script is build to work on both windows and Linux.
-However, windows performance has not been tested
+This script is built to run on most unix systems.
+As long as you have a unix based terminal and mongodb tools installed you should be fine.

 ## License